prog4biol/pfb2019/pfb.md

 ATGGGTCTAC
 ```

 Something to think about: Values of variables are variable.
-Or in other words, they are mutable, changeable.
+Or in other words, they are mutable or changeable.
 ```python
 >>>dna = 'ATG'
 ATG